US working with allies to shore up energy supplies if Russia invades Ukraine - KESQ

 US working with allies to shore up energy supplies if Russia invades Ukraine

-The Biden administration is making contingency plans to shore up Europe’s energy supplies should a Russian invasions of Ukraine create gas shortages and roil the global economy, senior administration officials said on Tuesday.
+The Biden administration is making contingency plans to shore up Europe’s energy supplies should a Russian invasion of Ukraine create gas shortages and roil the global economy, senior administration officials said on Tuesday.

 In a briefing with reporters, the officials confirmed CNN’s reporting on Sunday that US officials have been in regular discussions with a number of countries and companies in Europe, the Middle East, North Africa and Asia about stepping up production of liquefied natural gas to Europe if war breaks out and puts the continent’s energy supplies at risk.